-Changes to the stops are to be notified to the Swedish Transport Administration, Support Railway, at least 12 weeks before the change becomes effective.
+Changes to the stops are to be notified to the Swedish Transport Administration, support.jarnvag@trafikverket.se, at least 12 weeks before the change becomes effective so that the fixed signage can be changed.
 If there are several stops for replacement traffic at the same station, it must be stated which stop has changed, and when applicable, for which direction/destination the replacement traffic applies.